 Instructions

-• TRAIL MIX: Add in the trail mix and mix until ingredients are JUST combined.
+• Add trail mix and mix until ingredients are just combined.
 Do not overmix or overbeat.
 Overworking the dough will result in dense cookies.
 Cover the bowl of dough tightly and chill for 30 minutes.

 Video